rpy2/rpy2/doc/source/robjects.rst

-The python :meth:`__getitem__` method behaves like a Python user would expect it for a vector (and indexing starts at zero), while the method :meth:`subset` behaves like a R user would expect it (indexing starts at one, and a vector of integers, booleans, or strings can be given to subset elements).
+The python :meth:`__getitem__` method behaves like a Python user would expect it for a vector (and indexing starts at zero), while the method :meth:`subset` behaves like a R user would expect subsetting to happen that is:

+* indexing starts at one

+* the parameter to subset on can be a vector of

+  - integers (negative integers meaning exlusion of the element)

+  - booleans

+  - strings

 >>> x = robjects.r.seq(1, 10)
 >>> x[0]